 File Manager App

 iPhone was very frustrating when it comes to its restricted file management as compared to its rival Android.
-But with iOS 11, Apple breaks the silence and added a new “File Manager” app to default system app category.
+But with iOS 11, Apple breaks the silence and added a new “File Manager” app to the default system app category.

 It also has the ability to browse, manage and merge all data saved by the owner across several cloud-saving platforms.

-The app will allow users to organize files — including nested folders — that are locally stored on their devices or those that are saved on their iCloud Drive, Dropbox, Box, Google Drive and more.
+The app will allow users to organize files — including nested folders — that is locally stored on their devices or those that are saved on their iCloud Drive, Dropbox, Box, Google Drive and more.
 It also has the ability to gather saved searches, tags and the like from the said file-saving platforms.

 What’s new for Developers?

-Along side above visible features, Apple’s annual developer conference added brand new APIs and features for developers to explore.
+Alongside the above visible features, Apple’s annual developer conference added brand new APIs and features for developers to explore.

 - Apple promised the App Store review time will be much faster.